Elite Trader Funding vs The Trading Pit

 Which is cheaper, Elite Trader Funding or The Trading Pit?

-Elite Trader Funding has a lower starting price at $80, compared to $99 at the other firm.
+The Trading Pit has a lower starting price at $99, compared to $165 at the other firm.

 What are the drawdown rules for Elite Trader Funding vs The Trading Pit?